IRS Notice Guide

 Paying the outstanding balance before filing your return for the current year will prevent the offset.
 Once the return is filed and a refund is generated, the offset is automatic.

-Upload your CP49 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your CP49 notice and our tool checks the exact IRM provisions that apply to your penalty type.